OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_beginnertutorial.md

 5. "Build & Deploy" your model (top right corner of the modeling area).

-6. On the right side of the top bar, click the first button and select the option ***Application*** (Refresh the page if you can see the option).
+6. On the right side of the top bar, click the first button and select the option ***Application*** (Refresh the page so you can see the option).
 You will now be redirected to the application area.

     ![Modeler_Navigate_Application](/images/tutorials/beginner/Modeler-Navigate-Application.PNG)